centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

   Status: Active
   ```

-- Copy and paste the your desired commands from previous section into the "Access Control" section.
+- Copy and paste your desired commands from previous section into the "Access Control" section.
 Please remove **any** default commands listed in that textarea first.
 - [Optional] Continue to the "IP Restrictions" step and enter the outgoing ip address of your server (that runs your WHMCS instance)
 - Login to your WHMCS Backend and replace your Hexonet username with your role user.